Particular/docs.particular.net/nservicebus/upgrades/5to6/handlers-and-sagas.md

 After these steps start moving other code in the handler towards async if the code supports it when it is desired to fully leverage async/await.
 For example with Entity Framework instead of calling `SaveChanges` call `SaveChangesAsync` on the database context.

+For information about how to migrate handlers with dependencies that access the `IBus` interface, refer to [IBus interface has been deprecated](moving-away-from-ibus.md) guidance.

 ## Saga API Changes

 ### Remove NServiceBus.Saga namespace

 The `NServiceBus.Saga` namespace has been removed to stop it clashing with the `NServiceBus.Saga.Saga` class.
-For all commonly used APIs (eg the `Saga` class and `IContainSagaData ` interface) they have been moved into the `NServiceBus` namespace.
-Other more advanced APIs (eg the `IFinder` and `IHandleSagaNotFound` interfaces) have been moved into the `NServiceBus.Sagas` namespace.
+For all commonly used APIs (e.g., the `Saga` class and `IContainSagaData ` interface) they have been moved into the `NServiceBus` namespace.
+Other more advanced APIs (e.g., the `IFinder` and `IHandleSagaNotFound` interfaces) have been moved into the `NServiceBus.Sagas` namespace.

 In most cases `using NServiceBus.Saga` can be replaced with `using NServiceBus`.